Zeroloop/lasso-redis/README.md

 Commands
 ========
 As of December 2015 the full set of commands for Redis 3.0.6 are supported.
-The signatures and descriptions	avilable here: [redis.commands.lasso](./redis.commands.lasso)
+See [redis.io/commands](http://redis.io/commands) for a complete reference.
+The signatures and descriptions are also available here: [redis.commands.lasso](./redis.commands.lasso)

 Unsupported commands can be made like so: